 In this AQAP we outline how we plan to effectively use local levers to tackle air quality issues within our control.
 However, we recognise that there are a large number of air quality policy areas that are outside of our influence (such as Euro standards, national vehicle taxation policy, taxis and buses), and so we will continue to work with and lobby regional and central government on policies and issues beyond Lambeth's influence.

-The production of this draft AQAP has been informed by an online pre-consultation processes, to which the council received over 234 responses.
-This will be supplemented by extensive engagement on this draft version with communities, institutions, businesses and other stakeholders throughout the formal consultation period.
+The production of this AQAP has been informed by both an online pre-consultation processes, to which the council received 234 responses, and formal consultation, to which the consultation received 391 responses.

 Responsibilities and commitment